 Can’t decide between a beach, a city or an off-the-beaten-track adventure?

 Now you don’t have to.
-Our Multi-Centre holidays Multi-Centre holidays let you tick off two at a time, in one easy package that you can book instantly online.
+Our Multi-Destination holidays let you tick off two at a time, in one easy package that you can book instantly online.

 Author: Olivia Hunt

 Stay at the Meeru Island Resort Hotel and you’ll have access to waterside restaurants and pristine beaches.